What is the Ann Arbor UV index scale today?

 Required Sunlight Exposure for Vitamin D in Ann Arbor

 Vitamin D is a hormone that controls calcium levels in the blood.
-It is needed to develop and maintain healthy bones, muscles and teeth and is also important for general health.
-The human body can get vitamin D in two ways: diet or sun exposure.
+It is needed to develop and maintain healthy bones, muscles and teeth, and is also important for general health.
+The human body can obtain vitamin D in two ways: diet or sun exposure.

-Minutes for sunlight exposure for sufficient Vitamin D intake (see source).
+Minutes of sunlight exposure needed for sufficient vitamin D intake (see source).

-Skin Type Exposure Time (Ann Arbor Current UV Level: Moderate)
+Skin Type Exposure Time (Ann Arbor current UV level: Low)